FergusDonnan/PyROA/README.md

 Priors are uniform where the limits are specified in the following way:

 priors = [[A_lower, A_upper], [B_lower, B_upper], [tau_lower, tau_upper],[delta_lower, delta_upper], [sig_lower, sig_upper]].
 In the above these limits are large but here is a quick rundown of what they mean:
-- The first parameter here is A, which the rms of each lightcurve (there is an A1, A2, A3 for three lightcurves) and must be positive hence some limits between 0 and some large value are appropriate.
-A1, A2, A3 share the same uniform prior.
+- The first parameter here is A, which the rms of each lightcurve (there is an A1, A2, A3 for three lightcurves).
+The use specifies here a fraction of the calcualted rms of the raw data e.g [0.5, 2.0], which allows the prior range for each lightcurve to vary appropriately if the scales are vastly different for each lightcurve.
+This therefore gives different limits for A1, A2 and A3.
 - The next parameter, B, represents the mean of each lightcurve (there is an B1, B2, B3 for three lightcurves).
+Similarly the user specifies a fraction of the calculated mean of the raw data e.g [0.5, 2.0].
 - Next, tau, is the time delay between lightcurves (here there is only tau2, tau3) and so this prior range gives the range of lags explored by the model.
 - The next parameter delta gives the width of the window function which must be positive and non-zero.
 If your probability is returning nan, it may be because the lower limit on this prior is too small.
 - The final parameter is the extra error parameter, which again is positive.